traceytreat/PaMS/README.md

 # Instructions for Mac
 ## Setup
 Need python installed, and using python install flask.
+Also you should install node.js using the terminal.

 Clone this project with `git clone`